 LITASHA DENNIS, Professor of English, (2012).
-B.A. and M.A., Winthrop University; Ph.D., The University of North Carolina at Greensboro.
+B.A. and M.A., Winthrop University; Ph.D., University of North Carolina at Greensboro.

-JENNIFER DILLENGER, Vice President for Institutional Development, (2016).
+JENNIFER DILLENGER, Vice President for Institutional Development and Chief of Staff, (2016).
 B.A. and B.S., Wofford College; MBA, University of South Carolina.